-Does the enforcement authority have the ability to enter into a plea bargain, settlement or other binding resolution with a party to resolve liability and penalty for alleged cartel activity?
+Does the investigating or prosecuting authority have the ability to enter into a plea bargain, settlement or other binding resolution with a party to resolve liability and penalty for alleged cartel activity?

 The Board does not enter into plea bargain arrangements.
 A mutual agreement on other liability matters (which would have to take the form of an administrative contract) has also not been tested in Turkey.
+When enacted, the new Draft Law is expected to introduce a form of settlement procedure.